The transformation of a Kanban board into Kanban template

 If it’s an internal request, start with your Kanban project template every time you have a project.
 This makes it easy for your team to consistently use workflow statuses.
 When someone changes a workflow status in their task, the task automatically moves to the appropriate column on the Kanban board view of your project management dashboard.

 In a tool like Wrike, your team can easily switch between “Board” (Wrike’s version of Kanban), Gantt chart, list view, and more.
+Once you know how to set up a project management dashboard, you can choose the methodology that best suits your team, and go from there to create your own dashboard.
 Adopting Agile techniques like Kanban sets a foundation for building out your processes with a growth mindset.
 Agile tools like these make it easy for your team to visualize project progress, shift priorities, and spot potential roadblocks.

 With a Kaban template, you “Kan” bring visibility to bottlenecks and see where you need to limit work in progress